faygramberg/dorithvinken/README.md

 Getting Started
 ---------------

-You can use PerottiPaintings as a starter theme for a WordPress theme you are building or simply use the theme as is.
+You can use DorithVinken as a starter theme for a WordPress theme you are building or simply use the theme as is.